 Grieving the loss of a loved one or receiving some devastating health news can also be crippling.
 There are many articles that address this and will provide you with perspective, and coping techniques.
 Panic, shock and grief are different for everyone, but there are common stages that we all experience, and knowing that can be empowering, comforting, and unifying.”

 If you are struggling a little or a lot, I recommend checking out the free BetterHelp advice section.
 Whether it’s finding out about mental illness and gaining some perspective, getting dating and relationship advice, coping with grief and loss, or locating a counsellor to talk to.
 There are so many helpful, free advice articles available to you at BetterHelp, and sometimes that’s all you need.

 Sarah Fader is the CEO and Founder of Stigma Fighters, a non-profit organization that encourages individuals with mental illness to share their personal stories.
-She has been featured in The New York Times, The Washington Post, The Atlantic, Quartz, Psychology Today, The Huffington Post, HuffPost Live, and Good Day New York.
+She has been featured in The New York Times, The Washington Post, The Atlantic, Quartz, The Huffington Post, HuffPost Live, and Good Day New York.
 Sarah is a native New Yorker who enjoys naps, talking to strangers, and caring for her two small humans and two average-sized cats.
 Like six million other Americans, Sarah lives with panic disorder.
 Sarah hopes to change the world, one mental health stigma at a time.

 JOIN OUR COMMUNITY!